 The top elevation is 2637m (8650 ft).
 There are several restaurants, cafeterias and lounges onsite for après-ski fun.
 First Tracks Ski & Snowboard Lessons is a unique ski experience that lets you access the mountain before it opens to the general public.

 The Lake Louise Gondola is used in the summer for sightseeing and grizzly bear viewing.

 Mt.
-Norquay is the closest ski resort to the picturesque town of Banff.
+Norquay is the closest ski resort in Alberta to the picturesque town of Banff.
 It has 60 named runs spread over 190 acres of skiable terrain.
 This resort has some history with locals.